CollieNeeley/Wild-Side/README.md

 Breif Introduction

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a 2024 graduate with a profound interest in technology and a dedication to solving complex problems.
 I look forward to expanding my technical and coding abilities vastly beyond myself, by continuosly learning strategies and dedication for organization growth.

 ## Objective